Gabapentin: Withdrawal and dependence

 Withdrawal symptoms typically occur 1–2 days after abruptly stopping gabapentin (almost unambiguously due to extended use and during a very short-term rebound phenomenon) similar to, albeit less intense than most benzodiazepines.
 Agitation, confusion and disorientation are the most frequently reported, followed by gastrointestinal complaints and sweating, and more rare tremor, tachycardia, hypertension and insomnia.
 In some cases, users experience withdrawal seizures after chronic or semi-chronic use in the absence of periodic cycles or breaks during repeating and consecutive use.
 All these symptoms subside when gabapentin is re-instated or tapered off gradually at an appropriate rate.

 On its own, gabapentin appears not to have a substantial addictive power.
 In human and animal experiments, it shows limited to no rewarding effects.
 The vast majority of people abusing gabapentin are current or former abusers of opioids or sedatives.
 In these persons, gabapentin can boost the opioid "high" as well as decrease commonly experienced opioid-withdrawal symptoms such as anxiety.

 Psychiatric and behavioral adverse effects

 Gabapentin is sometimes recognized to cause a range of psychiatric and behavioral adverse effects that extend beyond its more common neurological side effects.
-Systematic reviews have documented atypical manifestations such as aggression, agitation, irritability, mood instability, and suicidal ideation, with some cases noting the emergence of mania, hallucinations, and psychosis, particularly in pediatric populations and individuals with preexisting psychiatric conditions.
+Systematic reviews have documented atypical manifestations such as aggression, agitation, irritability, mood instability, and suicidal ideation, with some cases noting the emergence of mania, hallucinations, and psychosis, particularly in pediatric populations and individuals with preexisting psychiatric conditions, though such effects have also been reported in adults and in individuals without prior psychiatric history.

 Large cohort studies and post-marketing surveillance indicate that neuropsychiatric symptoms—including confusion, depression, and behavioral disturbances—can occur in up to 29% of gabapentin users.
 Most reactions are mild to moderate and often dose-dependent.
 There is also evidence associating gabapentin with an increased risk of suicidal behavior, especially in younger patients, and rare reports of violent or aggressive behavior.
 Causality is difficult to establish, and such events remain uncommon.